bkaradzic/GENie/README.md

 History
 -------

-Initial version of **genie** is fork of Premake 4.4 beta 5, and there is no intention to keep it in sync with it.
+Initial version of **GENie** is fork of Premake 4.4 beta 5, and there is no intention to keep it in sync with it.

 ## Why fork?